N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Replaced cyclic checking of the send quene with a timeout approach instead of interval
 - Missing intermediate objects created
 - Roles updated according to the read/write definitions
+- Polling interval limited in JSON config and code

 ### 0.0.3 (2025-01-11)